Human Health and Nutritional Sciences

 The focus of these programs is on physical activity and diet as powerful lifestyle determinants of human health.
 The interaction between genetics and environmental factors determines human health and lifestyle is a major component of our environment.

 Our graduate programs offer advanced experiential learning experiences in the broad areas of nutritional and nutraceutical sciences, general and exercise physiology and biomechanics within the focus of lifestyle, genetics and human health.
-Within these broad fields, the Department of Human Health and Nutritional Sciences addresses the issues at the level of the individual, not community or populations.
+Within these broad fields, the Department of Human Health Sciences addresses the issues at the level of the individual, not community or populations.
 The research efforts are focused on understanding the basic underlying biological aspects of health, which are further applied to understanding aging, neurological/sensory disorders and osteoarthritis, and chronic diseases such as cancer, cardiovascular disease, obesity, and type II diabetes.

 See the department website for additional information.